SuperIden3/My-Snippets/Developer Mode/Android phone.md

 Then that's about it!
 You can change your settings to be like mine, where it <ins>tracks your taps and drags, as well as tracking the coordinates on your phone for that</ins>!

+There is also something that's about <q>USB connecting</q>.
+It's where you can connect a USB to another device to link that device, including the touching and dragging, to that other device.
+The other device can then track the drags and touches from the other device, if you use some-a that JS.